bitwalker/distillery/docs/Runtime Configuration.md

 See [config.ex](https://gist.github.com/bitwalker/a4f73b33aea43951fe19b242d06da7b9) for the implementation.

+If you still want to use it as Hex package, take look at [confex](https://hex.pm/packages/confex).

 ### Configuration Tools

 It may be the case that you are providing release packages to end users, who will need to configure the